CaptainCrouton89/AlariaWiki/World Timeline.md

 #### Craggus’ Reign: 45,000–30,000 years ago

 The next fifteen thousand years were marked by Craggus’ kingship among the [daemons](Daemons) of [Celesté](Celesté).
 Although society returned to its [state](States) of frequent war and conflict, and others joined Craggus in [Celesté](Celesté), Craggus remained king of all, and Alaria remained relatively stable.
 Technology climbed back to an industrial level, as people relearned how to harness the power of aetherium.
+Fortunate period during which the killing moon remained dormant for the duration.

 ### The Lost Ages: 30,000–7,210 years ago